aws-samples/cfn101-workshop/content/advanced/hooks/prerequisites/index.md

 ::alert[If you already have version 1.0 of the CloudFormation CLI installed, it is recommended to upgrade it to version 2.0, and to upgrade language plugin(s) you use as well.
 For the upgrade, you can use the `--upgrade` option for the `pip install` command shown previously, and include language plugins you use or plan to use.
 For more information, see *Upgrading to CFN-CLI 2.0* further down on this [page](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html#resource-type-setup).]{type="info"}

-* for the [Example in Python](../example-in-python) lab, install the following packages (`cloudformation-cli-python-lib` and `pytest-cov` are needed for running unit tests for the sample application; you'll use the other packages as examples for maintaining the code for the hook you'll build):
+* for the [Custom Hooks](../example-in-python) lab, install the following packages (`cloudformation-cli-python-lib` and `pytest-cov` are needed for running unit tests for the sample application; you'll use the other packages as examples for maintaining the code for the hook you'll build):

   :::code{language=shell showLineNumbers=false showCopyAction=true}
   pip install cloudformation-cli-python-lib flake8 flake8-docstrings mypy pytest-cov